China leads auto industry recovery as sales top expectations

 CAAM also expects Chinese sales to hit 30 million vehicles in 2025.

-In May, after months of lockdown policies, CAAM predicted China's auto sales would fall 15% to 25% this year due to the impact of the virus, it later tweaked the forecasts as sales rebounded.
+In May, after months of lockdown policies, CAAM predicted China's auto sales would fall 15pc to 25pc this year due to the impact of the virus, it later tweaked the forecasts as sales rebounded.

-Auto sales in China rose 12.6% in November from the same month a year earlier to 2.77 million vehicles, the eighth straight monthly rise, CAAM data showed.
+Auto sales in China rose 12.6pc in November from the same month a year earlier to 2.77 million vehicles, the eighth straight monthly rise, CAAM data showed.

-Sales of new energy vehicles (NEVs) surged 105% to 200,000, their fifth consecutive month of gains.
+Sales of new energy vehicles (NEVs) surged 105pc to 200,000, their fifth consecutive month of gains.
 NEVs include battery-powered electric, plug-in petrol-electric hybrids and hydrogen fuel-cell vehicles.

 NEV makers such as homegrown Nio Inc and Xpeng Inc as well as foreign groups, such as Tesla Inc, are expanding manufacturing capacity in China where the government has promoted greener vehicles to reduce air pollution.